Rinchu93/cgal/Guidelines/Source_code_management/Source-Code-Management-with-Git.md

 ### Special files in or not in the repository

 -   Do not put automatically generated files into the repository.
--   Files and directories in the repository that you don't want to be included in releases (e.g., literate programming web files) can be listed with their names in a file called `dont_submit` (at the top of a package, see
+-   Files and directories in the repository that you do not want included in releases (e.g., literate programming web files) can be listed with their names in a file called `dont_submit` (at the top of a package, see